Easter Island: 21st-century culture

 The Rapanui sponsor an annual festival, the Tapati, held since 1975 around the beginning of February to celebrate Rapa Nui culture.
+In 2016, local band Topatangi played the Tapati festival.
 The islanders also maintain a national football team and three discos in the town of Hanga Roa.
 Other cultural activities include a musical tradition that combines South American and Polynesian influences and woodcarving.

 Sports

 The Chilean leg of the Red Bull Cliff Diving World Series takes place on the Island of Rapa Nui.

-Tapati Festival
+Tapati festival

 Tapati Rapa Nui festival ("week festival" in the local language) is an annual two-week long festival celebrating Easter Island culture.
 The Tapati is centered around a competition between two families/ clans competing in various competitions to earn points.
 The winning team has their candidate crowned 'queen' of the island for the next year.
 The competitions are a way to maintain and celebrate traditional cultural activities such as cooking, jewelry-making, woodcarving, and canoeing.